kristianmandrup/flat/README.md

 `makePointer(key, value, opts)`

-Function `makePointer` can use the following options (passed on from leaf):
+Function `makePointer` is used to calculate and create the pointer used to set the leaf value on.
+It takes the following options:

 - `keyName(pathKey, opts)` function to transform path key (alias: `keynames` for flat for compatibility with original `flat`)
 - `stopCondition(conditionOpts)` function to determine if/when to stop "digging" (default: `reachedMaxDepth`)